richmahn/en_tn/act/01/intro.md

 Following other translations, the UDB has chosen to set the salutation ("Dear Theophilus") apart.
 This follows the style of a letter, but it may be approached differently to follow a similar practice in the translator's culture.

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 1:20, which is a quotation from the Old Testament.
+Some translations prefer set apart quotations from the Old Testament.
+The ULB and many other English translations indent the words in 1:20 that Peter quoted from the Book of Psalms.

 #### Special concepts in this chapter ####